Tips for Defining Tesseract APIs¶

 In order to do so, you should:

-For instance, to call the apply function, rather than first building a helloworld image and then running
+For instance, to call the apply function, rather than first building a helloworld image and running this command:

 $ tesseract run helloworld apply '{"inputs": {"name": "Tessie"}}'